KSP-KOS/KOS/doc/source/structures/vessels/sciencecontainermodule.rst

     Call this method to run the unit's "collect all" action

-.. attribute:: ScienceExperimentModule:HASDATA
+.. attribute:: ScienceContainerModule:HASDATA

     :access: Get only
     :type: :ref:`Boolean <boolean>`

     True if this container has scientific data stored.

-.. attribute:: ScienceExperimentModule:DATA
+.. attribute:: ScienceContainerModule:DATA

     :access: Get only
     :type: :struct:`List` of :struct:`ScienceData`